Let’s take a look at some disturbing facts:

 - Two weeks ago, the Collection #1 data breach revealed the username and passwords of 770 million unique email addresses

+These are all examples of cyber security breaches from big brands.
 If these numbers don’t scare you, it should.
-All of these numbers affects consumers and end-users like you.
+All of these numbers affect consumers and end-users like you.
 If you haven’t already, you should change your passwords right now.